-The GCSE is assessed through two 90 minute examinations.
-Both papers contain multiple choice and extended writing to test the student's ability to explain why they made decisions.
+The GCSE is assessed through two 90-minute exams.
+Both papers contain multiple choice questions as well as short answer questions and extended writing questions (maximum 9 marks) to test the student's ability to explain why they made their decisions.
 The course and exams are based on current case studies and use real businesses as examples.

-The assessment of quantitative skills within the two written papers will be a requirement with a minimum of 10% of overall marks assessed in this way.
-Students should be able to calculate and interpret quantitative data in business contexts to support, inform and justify business decisions.
+The specification of the course expects students to be able to use a range of quantitative skills and maths techniques and apply them to business contexts and a minimum of 10% of the overall marks are assessed in this way.
+Students should be able to calculate percentages, averages and profit margins and interpret data such as graphs and charts.